bogdan-lefter09/fop-live-editor/Tasks.md

 Send the generated PDF as a binary buffer via IPC to the renderer to avoid file:// CORS problems when loading in PDF.js.
 Keep bundled resources outside asar or use asarUnpack/extraResources so java.exe and fop.jar are executable.
 On Windows, anti-virus / Windows Defender can flag bundled executables — test on clean machines and consider documenting install steps for users.

+## Known Issues

+### Monaco Editor Find Widget Button Alignment
+**Issue:** When pressing Ctrl+F in the Monaco editor, the find bar appears but the toggle buttons (case sensitive, whole word, regex) are misaligned vertically.
+The buttons appear slightly below the find input box instead of being properly centered with it.

+**Status:** Unresolved - CSS fixes attempted but did not solve the alignment issue.

+**Workaround:** None currently - the find functionality still works, but the visual alignment is incorrect.

+**Next Steps:** This may require investigating Monaco Editor's internal CSS structure or potentially filing an issue with the `@monaco-editor/react` package to understand the proper way to override the default styling.